nishchay2184/SQL_DataWharehouse/README.md

-# 📦 Data Warehouse & Analytics Project 🚀
+# 📦 Data Warehouse & Analytics Project Nishchay Chaudhary🚀
 *A Complete End-to-End Analytics Solution using SQL Server*

 Welcome to this comprehensive **Data Warehousing and Analytics Project**, where raw data transforms into actionable business insights.
 Designed as a **portfolio-ready** showcase, this project follows **modern data architecture** and **real-world industry practices**.